hpicgs/unCover/README.md

 When modifying the code, you can use the Dockerfiles in /deployment to re-build the containers.

+Alternatively if you are only interested in running the web interface you can use the dedicated docker container from Docker Hub: `docker pull lucasliebe/uncover:latest`.

 ## Usage

 There are multiple ways to use unCover, depending on your use case.